-Opinion: Congress should stop the Trump administration from shutting down one of the military's most valuable lifelines
+Opinion: Trump's military controversy might save Stars and Stripes

 The impact is demonstrable.

-As one Florida resident, whose local paper was shuttered, told The New York Times: "After years without a strong local voice, our com
+As one Florida resident, whose local paper was shuttered, told The New York Times: "After years without a strong local voice, our community does not know itself ...
+We are a nameless and faceless town defined only by neighborhoods."

+An editor and publisher of a now-defunct New York newspaper had this bleak warning: "We were a check on governments, on endless environmental and zoning hearings, on budgets that we often published in detail, on misdoings and good doings.
+There is now a void.
+No one took up the slack."

+Local news is vital to every community, large and small.
+When it comes to our military community at home and around the globe, this could not be more crucial.